JeVois Tutorials 1.22

 If you get an error like cc1plus: fatal error: jevois/Config/Config.H: No such file or directory, you just need to run rebuild-platform.sh in your jevois directory first.

-• Pack all the module's files into a .jvpkg package and drop that package into JEVOIS:/packages/ on your microSD.
+This will compile and then pack all the module's files into a .jvpkg package.
+You can drop that package into JEVOIS:/packages/ on your microSD.
 Next time it starts up, JeVois will unpack, install, and then delete the package.

 Defining a video mapping for our module